natalieagus/lab_htcpcp/README.md

 ## Credits

-This project was originally taken from https://jamesg.blog/2021/11/18/hypertext-coffee-pot/, refactored and adapted with more functionalities added to suit our learning experience in the lab.
-Special thanks to CSE TAs Cassie and Ryan for the inspiration and ideas to create this lab.
+[The base code for project was originally taken from here](https://jamesg.blog/2021/11/18/hypertext-coffee-pot/), refactored, styled and adapted with more functionalities added to suit our learning experience in the lab.
+Special thanks to CSE TAs Cassie and Ryan for the inspiration, ideas, and contribution to create this lab.